theronhitchman/sage-workshop/more-resources/index.md

 [quick]: http://wiki.sagemath.org/quickref

 You can also look through relevant documentation.

 * There is the page for [all of the official Sage documentation](http://www.sagemath.org/doc/index.html).

 * [The Python Documentation](http://docs.python.org/2/).
 Note that Sage uses Python 2.x as of the time this page was written.

-And there a useful Q & A site:
+There a useful Q & A site:

 * [ask.sagemath.org](http://ask.sagemath.org/questions/)

+And an introductory book:

+* Sage for Undergraduates by Greg Bard, available from [his web page](http://www.gregorybard.com/SAGE.html).

 <hr />